What is Customer satisfaction score (CSAT)?

-CSAT stands for customer satisfaction and is used to measure and quantify how customers feel after they have gone through a specific customer journey.
+CSAT, or Customer satisfaction score, measures and quantifies how customers feel after a specific customer journey.
 This can be with a product or an experience.

-While it is not a required step in any customer journey, it is important to measure customer satisfaction if you are to identify areas that are likely causing churn.
+While it is not a required step in any customer journey, it is important to measure customer satisfaction to identify areas that are likely causing churn.
 If you are not measuring customer satisfaction, you are less likely to be able to resolve customer issues.

 Depending on the industry, expectations can vary, but a good CSAT score usually falls between 75% and 85%.
 A 75% score represents that four out of five customers gave you a positive rather than a neutral or negative score.

 To calculate CSAT, it is practical to send customer satisfaction surveys after a meaningful part of the customer cycle is completed, before renewal, or after customer support or other interactions.

 Some tips to achieve a high customer satisfaction score include: